 The smart factory has the potential to reinforce labor productivity threefold over the next decade.
 Deloitte reports. digitalization of manufacturing is gaining momentum by incorporating fast-moving technologies such as industrial IoT, big data analytics, cloud environment, M2M communication (machine to machine), artificial intelligence, and machine learning.

-Industry 4.0 may turn out to be challenging for those businesses who lag behind in terms of adapting to new realities impacted by the IIoT acceleration.
+Industry 4.0 may turn out to be challenging for those businesses that lag behind in terms of adapting to new realities impacted by the IIoT acceleration.
 By combining advanced digital technologies, the manufacturing industry is able to converge the digital and physical worlds through the unprecedented value of insights across the supply chain lifecycle.

 What Is a Smart Factory?

 It is worth noting that a smart factory can be substituted by the following synonyms: intelligent manufacturing, industrial Internet of Things (more about its underlying concept), Industry 4.0., and digital factory.
-All these word combinations denote full-fledged automated, digitized, and IoT-driven solutions aiming at collecting production data, analyzing it to bring actionable insights, and augmenting human intelligence through machine learning algorithms to ensure flexible, efficient, and streamlined processes on each step of the manufacturing lifecycle.
+All these word combinations denote full-fledged automated, digitized, and IoT-driven solutions aiming at collecting production data, analyzing it to bring actionable insights, and augmenting human intelligence through machine learning algorithms to ensure flexible, efficient, and streamlined processes at each step of the manufacturing lifecycle.

 To achieve the ultimate goal of a holistic view of the processes, the production activities are backed by IIoT (Industrial Internet of Things).
 Let’s move forward and outline the benefits and applications, and how actually your business can be impacted by the IoT, cloud computing, and big data analytics.